 TIGLFF is proud to be a 9 day juried festival where our Program Director, KJ Mohr personally selects specific individuals from the global arts community, each of whom brings a unique perspective and range of experience to function as the Festival’s critics.

-Karin began her passion for independent LGBTQ film as an undergraduate organizer of a campus Women’s Film Festival.
+Wolf began programming independent LGBTQ film as an undergraduate organizer of a campus Women’s Film Festival.
 In the decades since, she served on the selection committee for the Milwaukee International Film Festival, the Film and New Media Advisory Committee for The National Museum of Women in the Arts, and as a founding member of UW-Madison’s Havens Center’s Social Cinema: stories of struggle and change.
 She has curated LGBTQ film programs for the University of Wisconsin Statewide Women’s Studies Conference and Women(film)fest Key West.
+She continues to advise several independent film series and programs.
+She is a passionate believer in independent film as a unique tool to catalyze perceptual shifts in consciousness, reducing prejudice and promoting equity and inclusiveness.
 She is currently the Arts Administrator for the City of Madison, Wisconsin.